Summary

 ELG 6381 High-Speed and Low-Power Vlsi (3 units)

-High-Speed and Low-Power CMOS VLSI Circuit techniques covering the low and high levels of abstraction, including Transistor, Switch, Logic-Gate, Module, and System Levels.
-At each level students learn the state-of-the-art techniques to optimize the performance and energy consumption of a circuit.
-They also use one or more of these techniques in a design project.
+High-Speed and Low-Power CMOS VLSI circuit techniques.
+Low and high levels of abstraction; transistor, switch, logic-gate, module, system levels.
+State-of-the-art techniques to optimize the performance and energy consumption of a circuit.
+One or more of these techniques are used in a design project.
 This course is equivalent to ELEC 5801 at Carleton University.

 Course Component: Lecture